mdbraber/obsidian-block-mirror/README.md

 - `npm run dev` to start compilation in watch mode.

 ## Caveats / bugs
+- I think the block identifier can be anywhere in the line (have not checked), but it ignores block identifiers e.g. in internal links.
+It uses the `cachedMetadata.blocks` to find blocks based on what Obsidian thinks is a block
+- Obsidian only considers specific things as 'blocks' (e.g. tasks, list items, heading, but not multiple lines in the same paragraph)
 - When using with tasks and crossing off many items at the same time (and with multiple files open that contain mirrored blocks) it can create a race condition
 - Currently it only considers single-line blocks